 Vampires are vulnerable to sunlight and fire as a whole, and various factors have led to the species diverging into a number of different "clans", each having its own additional weakness, some of which also come from the "traditional" list.
 (The Lasombra don't have reflections, the Ventrue have very specific feeding requirements, etc.) Vampiric powers are represented by "disciplines", with each clan specializing in certain ones.
 Stakes to the heart merely paralyze vampires in this setting instead of killing them.
 In addition to the one standard with the clan of choice, additional flaws (including other clans' weaknesses and classic ones like being repelled by garlic) can also be selected at character creation.
+Furthermore, vampire potency is based on "Generation", or how many stages there is between the vampire itself and the First Vampire, Caine.
+This trait is set in stone at siring, but a vampire can strengthen its blood and close the generational gap... by draining the blood of another vampire and eating its soul, an act so common that it has its own name: diablerie.

 The Kuei-jin of Kindred of the East are a completely different type of creature altogether.
 Where Western vampires make more of their kind by transforming mortals, the Kuei-jin are damned souls who managed to fight their way out of the Thousand Hells and back into their bodies.
 They're still vulnerable to fire and sunlight.
 They have no clans, instead pursuing "dharmas", paths to enlightenment; the further they progress, the stronger and more potent they become.
 Rather than feeding on blood per se, they feed on the Chi, life-force, within it, and as they become more enlightened can learn to draw it from breath, then from the very world around them.
 They possess their own set of disciplines.
 Wooden stakes will paralyze vampires aspected to Yin, and metal ones vampires aspected to Yang, but vampires whose Yin and Yang are balanced will merely be hurt.

 It repeats the general idea of vampires from Masquerade, though it winnows them down into only five Clans instead of thirteen.
-Furthermore, each Clan can spawn any number of Bloodlines, which further mould the vampire in new and unique ways.
+Furthermore, each Clan can spawn any number of Bloodlines, which further mold the vampire in new and unique ways.
 For example, one Bloodline can only truly draw sustenance by drinking from people using drugs, another can only Embrace women, one becomes increasingly obese as it ages, etcetera.
 In one particular splatbook, Night Horrors: The Wicked Dead, an In-Universe vampire scientist theorises that, rather than the different clans being subspecies of the main vampire race, they're entirely different creatures who have just enough in common to seem that way at a first glance, making it Our Vampires Are Different...
 From Each Other.

 The game also has vampiric creatures with little resemblance to the clans, things outside their framework, and details them in the previously mentioned Night Horrors: The Wicked Dead.
 These include the Aswang (several different varieties of shapechanging blood-drinking monster from the Philippines, who can walk in daylight and often don't even recognize they are vampiric creatures), the Bhuta (a demonic ghost who murders "warriors", which in the present day includes people like police officers and firefighters, to feed on their time), the Formosae (grotesquely obese mock-vampires who drain the fat and ugliness from their victims along with their lifeforce), the Mnemovores (memory vampires), the Ghuls (corpse-eating immortals), Cymothoa Sanguinaria (a particularly nasty human parasite), and more besides.

-Incidentally, both games take the rib cage into account — staking a vampire through the heart in combat (in other words, when they're awake and your time is limited) requires a miraculous degree of luck on one's dice rolls.
+Incidentally, both games take the rib cage into account — taking a vampire through the heart in combat (in other words, when they're awake and your time is limited) requires a miraculous degree of luck on one's dice rolls.

 The game's non-humanoid vampires tend to be mostly based on aquatic life (Word of God has it that the virus originated from the sea), and the human ones are said to look likeCount Orlock.
 They're considered really powerful monsters, mainly due to their incredibly powerful Mind Control abilities.